SAMMISolutions/docs/doc_posts/_getting-started/step-by-step.md

 Now you have learned how to create a button, add a command and trigger it via Twitch chat!
 You can find more information about the individual components, commands and triggers in the next sections of the documentation.

 {% include alert.html text="Didn't work as expected?
-Cannot connect to OBS, Transmitter or Twitch chat?
+Cannot connect to OBS, Bridge or Twitch chat?
 Please refer to our <a href='/troubleshooting/common'>Troubleshooting</a> section!" type="info" %}